mikecm1/empyr.com/_pages/publisher.md

 heading: |-
   Enhance your experience.
   Amplify your revenue.
-sub_heading: Generate revenue from offline commerce with your own fully customized card-linked offer program.
-Get 1000s of offers out of the box with complete creative control of the UX and functionality.
+sub_heading: Generate revenue and increase engagement from offline commerce with your own fully customized card-linked offer program.
+Get 1000s of offers with complete creative control of the UX and functionality.
 partners:
 - "/img/logo-home-1.png"
 - "/img/logo-home-3.png"